HYang1996/NetworkSim/README.rst

 NetworkSim is a Python package used to simulation data transmission in a typical optical wavelength ring network using the Wavelength Division Multiplexing (WDM) technique.

 .. figure:: https://github.com/HYang1996/NetworkSim/docs/source/images/Ring-Network-Diagram.png
-    :width: 600
+    :width: 800
     :align: center

-    A typical WDM optical ring network in the data centre
+    A typical WDM optical ring network in the data center

 Currently, two protocols have been implemented for the simulation, namely the fixed transmitter (FT) - tunable receiver (TR) protocol and the tunable transmitter (TT) - fixed receiver (FR) protocol.